Cybersecurity

 To VPN or Not to VPN

 Many corporations may want to roll out VPNs to more employees to access office resources and secure storage, but this shouldn’t be seen as a hardened defense.
-There are many shortcomings to VPNs that users do not readily consider.
+VPNs have many shortcomings that users do not readily consider.

 “Some of the many device threats that VPNs can’t protect against are eavesdropping, exploits, and lateral spreading of attackers and malware,” said Byos’ Katz.